 Chris Hendriks, NO

 Christophe Laurent, FR, tenkara fishing in Normandie after the rains:

-Tom Davis, US: this tenkara video illustrates the tactics perfectly:
+Tom Davis, US: this video illustrates the tenkara tactics perfectly:

-TryTenkara 360 6:4 tenkara rod >> is lighter and more sensitive.
-It is the best choice for precise casting with level lines at pocket waters, rocky bed high gradient rivers or overgrown streams.
+TryTenkara rods are lighter and more sensitive.
+It is the best choice for precise casting with level lines.

 Motive 390 tenkara rod is targeted to “big fish big river” tenkara.
 It is the strongest rod and carries the longest and heaviest level lines.
 Also it is the best to switch to CZnymphing rigs at deeper pools.

 Tenkara Level Lines quick guide:

 The best tenkara level lines are produced with the fluorocarbon material with the density 1.78.
 The difference in suppleness and memory is very small; the main difference is the color and visibility.
 The line visibility is very important for tenkara fishing.
 Different colors give you the variety of the opportunities to monitor your line’s position in the air and against the background of the water and the banks.